minkphp/docs/en/index.rst

     - WebDriver - ``"facebook/php-webdriver": "*"``
     - SahiDriver - ``"behat/sahi-client": "*"``

-    In order to install Mink with all available drivers, use this ``composer.json``:
+    If you're newcomer or just don't know what to choose - configure all available drivers with this ``composer.json`` (you will be able to tuneup it later):

     .. code-block:: js